By Bridget Castner ✔ Reviewed by travel expert Alexandra Falbo

 Clarification Phrases/Asking for Directions

-Può ripetere? (pu-ua re-pet-ere)
+Può ripetere?
+(Pu-ua re-pet-ere)

 Could you repeat that?